 Vehicles with DP0 automatic transmissions are equipped with the "Shift Lock" and "Lock Up" systems.

-When providing roadside assistance in the event of a battery failure, please refer to the vehicle's operating instructions.
+When providing roadside assistance in the event of a battery failure, refer to the vehicle's operating instructions.

 The "Lock Up" system is controlled by the automatic transmission ECU.